 Short for interlaced scanning.
 Also called line interlace.
-A system of video scanning whereby the odd- and even-numbered lines of a picture are transmitted consecutively as two separate interleaved fields.
-The two fields required to make a complete picture are called a frame.
+A system of video scanning whereby the odd-and even-numbered lines of a picture are transmitted consecutively as two separate interleaved fields.

 intermodal dispersion

 A difference in propagation time of photons traveling on different paths in an optical fiber.